JuheonChu/DickinsonFYSAssignment/README.md

 # Dickinson College First Year Seminar Student Assignment

 ## Abstract
 This is an independent research conducted by John Chu and supervised by Professor D.Forrester in Dickinson College.

+## Acknowledgement
+Thanks to Dr.Forrester, Richard in Dickinson to guide me through this wonderful research project!

+## Objectives
 In this research, we target to minimize the cost for assigning 660+ Dickinson freshmen into ~42 first year seminar courses while balancing gender and student type ratios and maintaining coure capacities.

-## Acknowledgement
+We will implement this program in many different versions and compare which one shows the best performance.

 ## Research Materials